How to describe skills in your CV

-In charge of collecting and managing money from the school’s 24 Hour Famine fundraiser.
+I collected and managed money from my school’s 40 Hour Famine fundraiser.

-Ran a coffee kiosk – managed and counted the till takings, opened up and closed.
+Ran a coffee kiosk.
+Managed and counted the till takings, opened and closed kiosk.

 Willingness to learn

-Updated Microsoft skills such as Excel and Word through online courses.
+I updated my Microsoft skills (Excel and Word) through online courses.